lazarusA/CoherentNoise.jl/docs/src/getting_started.md

     integral coordinates.

-There is one potential problem with the above example though: every time we create a sampler and sample from it, it will produce a different output:
+There is one potential problem with the above example though: every time we create a sampler and sample from it with the same input coordinates, it will produce a different output:

 ```@example 1
 sampler = Perlin{2}()